Felines

 at Caroline's Kids Cat Sanctuary.

-ease," Harding quietly and calmly told her furry, buff-colored
+Harding quietly and calmly told her furry, buff-colored patient.

 Reiki is an ancient natural healing technique involving the placement